Ardyth Kennelly: Novelist (1949–2005)

 Kennelly's first novel, The Peaceable Kingdom, was based on stories from the life of her maternal grandmother; it was published in 1949 and was a Literary Guild selection for December of that year.
 Mary A. Drayton adapted The Peaceable Kingdom into a comedic stage production in 1952.
 The Spur (1951) is a fictionalized treatment of the last days of John Wilkes Booth.
 The Spur went to television via the Philco Television Playhouse in October 1951.
-Good Morning Young Lady (also a Literary Guild selection, in 1953) is a fictional coming of age novel but includes anecdotes based on the life of Butch Cassidy.
+Good Morning, Young Lady (also a Literary Guild selection, in 1953) is a fictional coming of age novel but includes anecdotes based on the life of Butch Cassidy.
 Up Home (1955) is a sequel to The Peaceable Kingdom, and Marry Me, Carry Me (1956) is based partly on the early years of Kennelly's mother's marriage.
 The author's final novel, Variation West, was published posthumously, in November 2014.
 Like The Peaceable Kingdom and Up Home, it begins with stories of domestic life under polygamy in nineteenth-century Salt Lake City, but this novel follows its main characters and their descendants into the 1960s.

+In her memoir Bodies Adjacent, published in 2023, Kennelly wrote about her life with her husband Egon V. Ullman; in the middle of the memoir, she placed the journal he kept on and off from 1947 to 1956.
+Her second memoir, New York on $5 a Day, was published in 2024 and describes her 1963–64 sojourn in that city.

-At her death in 2005, Kennelly left other unpublished works, including a novel set in a millionaire's household in early-twentieth-century New York City; two late-life memoirs; some poetry; and a few stories and other shorter writings.
+At her death in 2005, Kennelly left other unpublished works, including a novel set in a millionaire's household in early-twentieth-century New York City; some poetry; and a few stories and other shorter writings.

 Late career

 Late in life, Kennelly developed a second career as an artist, specializing in collages and mixed media constructions.
-She had two major exhibits.
+She had two exhibits.
 The first was at the Elizabeth Leach Gallery in 1996, and the second in 2000 at the Mark Woolley Gallery in Portland.